MiguelMSandin/phylogeniesQuickStart/README.md

 # A brief hands-on introduction on Phylogenetic Inference
-Here you will find brief help on how to get started with phylogenetic analyses.
+Here you will find a brief introduction on how to get started with phylogenetic analyses.

 ## Softwares for:
 - **Sequence visualization***: [AliView](https://ormbunkar.se/aliview/) or a much simpler and faster option [SeaView](http://doua.prabi.fr/software/seaview)